 Is it possible to use a vegan diet to build muscles?

 Many athletes use a vegan diet to build muscles and do extreme sports.
 Most people think meat is needed to have enough protein to build muscles.
-But this is not true, there plenty of calories and nutrition in plant-based food. .But still, the majority of people doubt that it is possible to thrive on plant-based foods.
-Even our strongest animals are plant eaters, is this not proof enough?
+But this is not true; there are plenty of calories and nutrition in plant-based food. .But still, the majority of people doubt that it is possible to thrive on plant-based foods.
+Even our strongest animals are plant eaters; is this not proof enough?

 Muscles need proteins.
 Everyone knows that.
 But can a vegan diet supply enough and all the right proteins?
 Many athletes swear by whey protein because they believe there is nothing better.

-Muscle building and a vegan diet is a contrast for many people.
+Muscle building and a vegan diet are a contrast for many people.
 Both seem incompatible.
 Finally, muscles need proteins – proteins of the highest quality.

 Animal proteins are not the only proteins that the body can use to build muscle.
 So if you want a muscular body, then that’s also possible with a vegan diet.
-Proteins of the highest quality and in the required amount can a vegan diet also provide.
+A vegan diet can also provide protein of the highest quality and in the required amount.

 Read the post below what Robert Cheekea, champion bodybuilder, suggests.
 He can tell you how to use a vegan diet to build muscles.